 So I tell her, “No, no plans this weekend.”
 I’m very interested in her name tag: Serenity.

 Oh SPELL it like everyone else!
 Why can’t parents think outside the box and spell it Serennitie, Serenittey, Cerennity, Cerrenity, Cerenitti, Sirenitee, CereniTee, Serenyti…

 The hygienist has NO idea that any of this stuff is going on inside my head while I lie there calmly with the People Magazine issue in my hands.

-But their ASD is still there.
+But the ASD is still there.
 What comes and goes is the masking.
-Unfortunately, if masking doesn’t “go” often enough, then a burnout will result.

 Lorra Garrick has been covering medical and fitness topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.
 In 2022 she received a diagnosis of Level 1 Autism Spectrum Disorder.